Listen to this article:

 He adds that the lack of proper medical treatment is the reason for his health worsening.

-CFI has urged judicial intervention in Rahman’s plea seeking advanced care from AIIMS and has demanded that he be granted bail immediately.
+CFI has urged judicial intervention in Rehman’s plea seeking advanced care from AIIMS and has demanded that he be granted bail immediately.

-Rahman’s brother Mateen says that the media has wrongly associated Rahman with the Popular Front of India (PFI), which is banned in several states, while all this while, he was a part of CFI.
+Rehman’s brother Mateen says that the media has wrongly associated Rehman with the Popular Front of India (PFI), which is banned in several states, while all this while, he was a part of CFI.

 CFI is often represented as the PFI’s “student wing”.
 While the two organisations share the stage and work on issues together, they both deny having an officially connection.